 Spicy Mayo Recipe

-This creamy, spicy sriracha mayo recipe takes just a few minutes and tastes like it's from your favorite Asian restaurant!
-Once you learn how to make spicy mayo sauce, you'll never use store bought.
+This creamy, spicy spicy mayo recipe takes just 5 minutes, with 2 simple ingredients.
+It tastes like it's from your favorite Asian restaurant!

 Recipe VideoTap on the image below to watch the video.